RoboticaWerenfridus/robotica-beta/README.md

 > Some files are marked beta, these files are not finished and may have bugs and glitches that may destroy your device.
 ## Program Language
 These files only support a Raspberry Pi ZERO +, using the language Python!
 Some programs may be able to run, but they will not work on a PC/Laptop without ports to configure!
+>[!TIP]
+>Update your Python version to 'Python3.9' for no bugs and issues.